artecsutepdev/Artecs_Website/src/content/note/welcome.md

 ---
-title: Hello, Welcome
+title: Welcome to Our Website!
-description: An introduction to using the note feature in Astro Cactus
+description: Stay updated with weekly announcements and exciting events
-publishDate: "1999-01-14T11:23:00Z"
+publishDate: "2025-02-06T15:00:00-07:00"
 ---

 Hi, Hello.
-This is an example note.
+Welcome to our website!

-They're for shorter, concise "post's" that you'd like to share, they generally don't include headings, but hey, that's entirely up to you.
+This is where we’ll be posting announcements for our weekly meetings and sharing exciting updates.
+Stay tuned for the latest news and happenings!